 Diet is a major part of how our bodies operate.
-It’s the fuel that we put into the burner, and so it can largely dictate how our bodies respond to the environment, grow, and it can even affect hormone production.
+Food is the fuel that we put into the burner, and so it can largely dictate how our bodies grow and respond to the environment, and it can even affect hormone production.
 While there are several other factors regarding the production of testosterone, the food we eat plays a role.
 Let’s unpack the causes of lowered testosterone, and what can be done about it.

 What Are The Causes Of Low Testosterone?